ejmr/Luvent/README.md

 **Note:** Luvent discards all return values from action functions or anything that coroutines yield.

+### Getting Information About Actions ###

+Luvent provides two methods for gathering information about the relationship between an event an actions.

+1. The method `getActionCount()` tells you the number of actions associated with an event.  *This is not necessarily the number of actions that `trigger()` will invoke.* The method only tells you the number of unique actions associated with the event via its `addAction()` method.
+Luvent allows you to temporarily disable actions and to delay their execution, which means `trigger()` will not call those actions even though they are still associated with the event.
+That is why you cannot rely on `getActionCount()` to tell you the exact number of actions an event will run.

+2. The method `hasAction(action_or_id)` accepts an action or an action ID (i.e. the return value of `addAction()`) and returns a boolean indicating whether or not the action is part of the event.
+   However, if `hasAction()` returns true that is not a guarantee that the event will call that action, for the same reasons that affect `getActionCount()`.

 ### Enabling and Disabling Actions ###